-- 2.1 The main criteria for selection for external applicants to the school are: - 2.1.1 Satisfactory performance in the relevant entrance assessments and, for Sixth Form entry, the expectation is to achieve grade 7/A or above at GCSE or IGCSE in subjects to be studied at A Level, and at least six strong passes, the equivalent of a grade 5/B in their other subjects (see also paragraph 2.10 below). - 2.1.2 Satisfactory performance in the interview exercise, taken either at school or in a virtual setting - 2.1.3 A positive, confidential reference from the applicant's present school; particularly satisfactory attitudes and conduct on the part of applicants and their parents or guardians.
+- 2.1 The main criteria for selection for external applicants to the school are: - 2.1.1 Satisfactory performance in the relevant entrance assessments and, for Sixth Form entry, the entry requirements are individual and based on subject choice.
+These can be found on our website in the A Level subject guides (see also paragraph 2.9 below). - 2.1.2 Satisfactory performance in the interview exercise, taken either at school or in a virtual setting - 2.1.3 A positive, confidential reference from the applicant's present school; particularly satisfactory attitudes and conduct on the part of applicants and their parents or guardians.
 The reference requests all-round achievement, conduct, attitude to school life and academic performance. - 2.2 The school reserves the right to make amendments to the assessments undertaken by applicants at any point throughout the admissions process as required. - 2.3 At intermediate points of entry, a selection of the processes below may be used in accordance with individual circumstances.
 All candidates receive formal notification of acceptance or otherwise in accordance with HMC guidelines.
 A deposit is payable in order to formally accept the offer of a place.